 Alzheimer’s wandering is dangerous

-Wandering and getting lost is a serious issue for people with Alzheimer’s or dementia and a nightmare for caregivers.
 According to the Alzheimer’s Association, 6 out of 10 people with dementia will wander.
-It can happen at any point in the disease, even if they’ve never wandered before.
+It can happen at any point in the disease, even if they’ve never done it before.

-It might seem unbelievable that seniors who are frail, slow-moving, or use a walker could get away without anyone noticing.
+It might seem unbelievable that seniors who are frail, slow-moving, or use a walker could get very far without anyone noticing.
 But it really does happen!

 What causes Alzheimer’s wandering?